 Director of Electricity Policy

-Mike O’Boyle is the Electricity Policy Manager for Energy Innovation.
+Mike O’Boyle is the Director of Electricity Policy for Energy Innovation.
 He works for the firm’s Power Sector Transformation program to uncover policy and technology solutions for a clean, reliable, and affordable U.S. electricity system.
 Mike is also a leading expert for America’s Power Plan, a platform for innovative thinkers—including policymakers, advocates, and utility stakeholders—to reform the utility regulatory model and identify opportunities for grid transformation and optimization.
 He has worked with stakeholders from a variety of states—including California, New York, Hawaii, Minnesota, etc.—to help improve the link between public policy goals and the motivations of electric utilities.

 Before joining Energy Innovation, Mike graduated cum laude from Arizona State University Sandra Day O’Connor College of Law, where he focused on energy and international law.
 He also has a B.A from Vanderbilt University in philosophy and Asian Studies, with a minor in economics.